top of page

 Another painted guitar for the Guitars for Vets' Operation Art Strings program is complete.
 The title for this art is Beauty Will Out.
 And, naturally, there's a story behind the title.

 Like the acoustic guitar and skateboard deck I painted on, I rendered the art digitally first to use as a guide.
 Unlike the acoustic guitar and skateboard deck, this painted guitar didn't come very close to the original digital rendering (below).
 This bothered me.
-So much so that I spent most of the time pissed off while painting on.
+So much so that I spent most of the time angry while painting on it.
 But I must remind myself not to be such a harsh taskmaster or put myself in perfection bondage.
 Digital art, with its transparent layering capabilities, can be a world away from hand painting with enamel paints that don't blend well.
 Some things may suffer in the translation.
 And that's OK.
 Just go with the flow.
 BECAUSE...

 Original digital rendering